Common Spider Species that Like to Invade Your Home

 Web: Orb web, what most think of as a traditional web, with a very tight center.
 Sticky silk.
 Built out of the way to avoid wind and weather.

 Behavior: One of a few spiders active during the day.
-They stay in the middle of their web, pointed down, and wait for prey.
+Yellow garden spiders stay in the middle of their web, pointed down, and wait for prey.
 Not aggressive unless placed against the skin.
 They consume the middle of the web each night and spin it again.

 Bite and Treatment: Venom of the bite is about the same as a bee sting, with localized pain, redness, and swelling.
 It can normally be treated with cold and by washing the area.